TehMuffinMoo/ibPS/docs/Functions/BloxOne DDI/Get-B1Record.md

 ```

 ### -Source
-Use this to filter by the IP address of the source making the DNS request
+Use this to filter by the record source type (i.e Static/Dynamic)

 ```yaml
 Type: String